 An important activity of the SUVCW is to locate and register the graves of Union Civil War soldiers.
 David Jackson is our department’s current Graves Registration Officer and he works to locate and record local Union soldier graves.

 We have identified the last Civil War veteran buried in Arizona, Private Parker Louis Gordon, and had a ceremony in 2007 at which we dedicated a new memorial marker to him at Pioneer and Military Memorial Park, Phoenix.
 Gordon was born September 1, 1847, and died December 5, 1946.
 He served as a private with the 154th Illinois Infantry Regiment.

 In 2011 we identified the unmarked grave of a Civil War veteran and Buffalo Soldier, Private Ambrose Skinner, who served in the 36th United States Colored Infantry.
 Through an arduous 2-year period, Jan Huber, our previous Graves Registration Officer, identified the next of kin and worked with the Veteran’s Administration to secure and install a military tombstone for this soldier at Greenwood Memorial Law Cemetery in Phoenix.

-• Arizona Stand Down each winter, supporting homeless veterans.
-We provide financial and volunteer support.
-Contact: Brother Jim Heller
+• Arizona Stand Down each winter, helping homeless veterans with financial and volunteer support.

-• Memorial Day Observation each May, at Pioneer Military and Memorial Park.
-Contact: Brother David Swanson PCC
+• Memorial Day Observation at Pioneer Military and Memorial Park in Phoenix.

 • GAR Research and Publication to uncover and distribute the history of the GAR in Arizona.

-• Eagle Scout Recognition through the efforts of Brother Dennis Lamb, who sends recognition certificates to new Eagle Scouts on behalf of the Camp.
-Contact: Brother Dennis Lamb
+• Eagle Scout Recognition sends recognition certificates to new Eagle Scouts.

-• School presentations by various Brothers to enrich the elementary and middle-school education of our youth on the meaning and importance of the Civil War.
+• School presentations to enrich the elementary and middle-school education of our youth on the meaning and importance of the Civil War.

 • Reenactments of battles and skirmishes by some of our brothers with organized units, preserving our history.